 15. Masala Chai

 Tea is excellent to start your day.
-It is loaded with extra oxidant to repel viruses and bacteria that may come and seek harm to your body.
+It is loaded with extra oxidants to repel viruses and bacteria that may come and seek harm to your body.
 Usually, black tea or green tea is enough to do the trick.
-But, why don’t we spice thing up a little?
+But, why don’t we spice things up a little?

-Masala chai is Indian spiced tea, and just like its name, basically it is tea loaded with spice, usually cloves, cardamom pods, and cinnamon.
-Grind them and boil them with water, ginger and pepper.
-Then, add milk and sugar into it.
+Masala chai is Indian spiced tea, and just like its name, basically, it is tea loaded with spice, usually cloves, cardamom pods, and cinnamon.
+Grind them and boil them with water, ginger, and pepper.
+Then, add milk and sugar to it.
 Remove from heat and add the tea.
 Enjoy!